Ailurust/puzzle-team-advice/docs/source/puzzles/loop.rst

 It is helpful to think of the 3s here in the same way that we thought of the line in the previous example.
 Each 3 acts as an incoming line to the other 3, meaning the opposite corners must be lines.
 We can use this kind of thinking with any configuration that results in a line "pointing at" or "entering" a 3.
-For example, let's extend the 1 we looked at earlier.
+For example, the 1 below cannot have a line connecting to the dot it shares with the 0, so we know that it's line will be on one of the two remaining sides.

 |ico8| |ico9|